caseconsulting/app-website/README.md

 See example [markdown syntax](https://markdown-it.github.io/)

+## Pre-deployment

+Netlify automatically builds deploy previews for all pull requests.
+Pull requests can be created for a branch at https://github.com/caseconsulting/app-website/pulls.
+The list of deployments and previews can be viewed by clicking the Netlify icon above.
+Note it may take some time for Netlify to build.

 ## Deployment

-Changes merged to GitHub will be automatically deployed to Netlify at https://app-website.netlify.app/ and https://blog.consultwithcase.com/.
-It may take some time for Netlify to build, view status above.
+Changes merged to the app-website github master branch will be automatically deployed to Netlify at https://app-website.netlify.app/ and https://blog.consultwithcase.com/.